Training & Education

 PhD in Psychology with a Specialization in Consciousness, Spirituality, and Integrative Health: Saybrook University (In Progress)

 I completed my MA in Integral Counseling Psychology at the California Institute of Integral Studies in 2013.
 While in school, I served as the SF Crisis Services Manager for The Trevor Project, a nonprofit organization that provides crisis intervention and suicide prevention services for LGBTQ+* youth across the country.
 I completed a clinical traineeship at Queer LifeSpace in the Castro and a 2-year internship providing Restorative Justice counseling and case management for youth on probation in the East Bay.

 Before starting my private practice in 2017, I interned for 2 years with Dino Di Donato at the Market St. Center for Psychotherapy.
-During this time, I also began advanced clinical training in Acceptance and Commitment Therapy (ACT).
+During that time, I also began advanced clinical training in Acceptance and Commitment Therapy (ACT).
 Since 2014, I have attended many workshops, trainings, and conferences focused on learning and practicing ACT.
-Starting in 2017, I committed to a year of weekly consultation with Dr. Robyn Walser, an expert trainer in ACT.
-Now I meet monthly with an ACT peer consultation group.
+Starting in 2017, I committed to a year of weekly consultation with Dr. Robyn Walser, an internationally renowned ACT trainer.
+Since early 2019, I have been meeting monthly with an ACT peer consultation group in Berkeley.

 I am currently a doctoral student at Saybrook University, working on my PhD in Psychology with a specialization in Consciousness, Spirituality, and Integrative Health.
-My academic interests are in Existential-Phenomenology, Buddhist Psychology, Mind-Body Healing, Minority Stress Theory, and LGBTQ+ resilience and post-traumatic growth.
+My academic interests are in Existential-Phenomenology, Buddhist Psychology, Mind-Body Healing, Minority Stress Theory, LGBTQ+ resilience, and post-traumatic growth.

-I am also a CAMFT Certified Clinical Supervisor by the California Association of Marriage & Family Therapists.
+I am also a Certified Clinical Supervisor by the California Association of Marriage & Family Therapists.
 I volunteered for a year as a clinical supervisor for student therapists at Queer LifeSpace in SF and the Pacific Center for Human Growth in Berkeley.
 Both of these are nonprofit agencies that provide sliding scale therapy services for the Bay Area’s LGBTQ+ communities.
 I currently supervise two interns in my private practice.